tjcsl/cslbot/README.rst

 You must copy static/groups.example to groups.cfg and make any needed changes to configure the commands and/or hooks you want.

-If you want the tjhsst-specific commands, clone github.com/tjcsl/cslbot-tjhsst into commands/tjhsst and add it to extracommands.
+If you want the tjhsst-specific commands, run `pip install git+git://github.com/tjcsl/cslbot-tjhsst` and add cslbot-tjhsst to extramodules.

 Python must be at least 3.4.

-Run `pip install -e .` to install the required libraries.
+Run `pip install .` to install the required libraries.

 You must also install the appropriate DBAPI package as explained in the next section (unnecessary if you're using SQLite).